gohugoio/hugo/docs/content/en/getting-started/_index.md

 toc: false
 ---

 If this is your first time using Hugo and you've [already installed Hugo on your machine][installed], we recommend the [quick start][].
+You can also use external [books and tutorials](/tools/books-and-tutorials/) to get started and learn Hugo.

 [installed]: /getting-started/installing/
 [quick start]: /getting-started/quick-start/